 To view maps of Amazon’s Global Distribution Network click here.

-As of Year-End 2021, to the best of our knowledge, Amazon operates the following global distribution infrastructure:
+As of 2022, to the best of our knowledge, Amazon operates the following global distribution infrastructure:

 The Amazon Fulfillment Center and Distribution Center Network in the United States